The Kennel Club Health Standard

 • Litter Screening puppies eyes under the BVA/KC/ISDS Eye Scheme

-All breeders are encouraged to aim for the ‘Best Practice’ level by completing all recommended tests
+All breeders are encouraged to aim for the ‘Best Practice’ level by completing all tests in both categories

 Where to Get Health Tests Completed